Since Botox was first approved by the Food and Drug Administration (FDA) in

 During World War II, the U.S. government wanted to use capsules filled with Botox as a chemical weapon against the Japanese.
 The plan was to arm women in China with the capsules, which they would slip into the drinks of Japanese officials.
 The plan was never made a reality.

 In 2016 alone, more than 450,000 men received Botox injections.
 Many of these patients are white-collar professionals between 35 and 65 years old who get Botox around their eyebrows and eyes three to four times each year.
 Treatment for male patients has been unofficially dubbed “Brotox.”

 Some celebrities use Botox to limit how high their upper lips can move above their teeth to prevent “gummy smiles” and even to treat foot pain from wearing high heels!
 It can also be used to mimic a nose job, lift lips and soften the jawline and chin.3

 The cost of Botox varies significantly and largely depends on the size of the treatment area, the required dosage and your geographic location.
 With treatments starting at as low as $300, Botox is available to everyone!

-If you are considering a Botox or Xeomin treatment to reduce the appearance of fine lines and wrinkles, consider meeting with Dr. Sergio Vendetti at Virginia Surgical Arts.
+If you are considering working with a Virginia Beach Botox Clinic, or getting treatment to reduce the appearance of fine lines and wrinkles, consider meeting with Dr. Sergio Vendetti at Virginia Surgical Arts.
 Before diving directly into treatment, our team takes the time to assess your overall health, medical history and aesthetic goals as well as answer any questions you may have.
 Schedule your consultation today by calling (757) 430-7690.